Panos997/Projects/Bone X Ray Classification Using Deep Learning/README.md

 ## Overview

-Deep Learning Bone X-Ray Classification is an experimental medical imaging project focused on evaluating different deep learning approaches for detecting abnormalities in bone X-ray images using the MURA dataset.
+Deep Learning Bone X-Ray Classification is a medical imaging project that uses Convolutional Neural Networks (CNNs) to classify bone X-ray images from the MURA dataset.

-The project was developed as a deep learning experimentation pipeline rather than a single fixed model workflow.

-The main objective was to test and compare different preprocessing methods, training configurations, and deep learning techniques in order to analyze which approaches perform better for musculoskeletal X-ray classification tasks.
+The goal of the project is to explore how deep learning can assist in medical image analysis by automatically detecting abnormalities in bone X-rays.

+The project focuses on:

+- medical image preprocessing
+- deep learning classification
+- transfer learning experimentation
+- model evaluation
+- image-based abnormality detection

-The project was implemented and tested inside Google Colab using TensorFlow and Keras.
+The system was developed and tested inside a Jupyter/Google Colab environment using TensorFlow and Keras.

 ---

-# Project Goal
+# What the Project Does

-The goal of the project was to explore how deep learning models can assist in medical image classification by automatically identifying abnormal bone X-rays.

-Instead of simply training one model, the notebook focuses on experimentation and evaluation across different workflows and configurations.
+The project processes bone X-ray images from the MURA dataset and trains deep learning models to classify whether an image is:

+- normal
+- abnormal

-The experimentation process includes:
+The workflow includes:

 - dataset preprocessing
+- train/validation/test splitting
 - image preparation
 - CNN training
-- hyperparameter tuning
-- model comparison
-- validation analysis
 - performance evaluation

-The project uses the MURA (Musculoskeletal Radiographs) dataset for experimentation and testing.
+The project experiments with deep learning techniques for medical image classification and automated diagnosis support.

 ---